-If you have or think you might have COVID-19, or if you have been exposed (in close contact) to someone who is positive for the virus, it is important to stay home and away from other people.
+If you have or think you might have COVID-19, or if you have been exposed (in close contact\) to someone who is positive for the virus, it is important to stay home and away from other people.
 Staying away from others helps stop the spread of COVID-19.

-Close Contact: The generalized definition of being in close contact of a person diagnosed with or testing positive for COVID-19 is contact for more than fifteen minutes within less than 6 feet.
+\Close Contact: The generalized definition of being in close contact of a person diagnosed with or testing positive for COVID-19 is contact within less than 6 feet for a cumulative total of more than fifteen minutes over a 24-hour period.